Towards Data-driven LQR with Koopmanizing Flows: Introduction

 \section{Introduction}

 Inspired by the infinite-dimensional, \textit{linear} Koopman operator \citep{Koopman1931}, there has been an increased interest in global linearizations of nonlinear dynamics in recent years.
-By taking a finite-dimensional nonlinear system and ``lifting" it to a higher-dimensional linear operator representation, superior complexity-accuracy balance compared to conventional nonlinear modeling is possible via efficient linear techniques for prediction and control.
+By taking a finite-dimensional nonlinear system and ``lifting" it to a higher-dimensional linear operator representation, superior complexity-accuracy balance compared to conventional nonlinear modeling is possible via efficient linear techniques for prediction and control.\blfootnote{ \textcopyright 2022 the authors.
+Accepted by IFAC for publication under a Creative Commons Licence CC-BY-NC-ND.}